 In Years 11 and 12 students continue on their academic pathway to optimise their skills for participation in an ever-increasing complex and dynamic world beyond St Clare’s College.
 All students study Religious Studies and English and many students undertake one of the five different courses available in Mathematics.
 The array of subjects available to students offers diverse learning opportunities in a supportive environment that embraces critical thinking, growth mindset and visible learning principles.
 The majority of courses throughout the senior years can be studied at a Tertiary (T) or Accredited (A) level with some courses on offer as Vocational (V), which provide students the opportunity to gain nationally recognised qualifications.
 Throughout these two years, students generally study five courses each semester.
 The attainment of the Senior Secondary Certificate is a justifiable reward for a commitment to learning and recognises the growth students have experienced during this vital developmental period.

-The SSP is a College initiative, designed to support academic progress and achievement.
-The program runs every Wednesday and Thursday, in the Learning Commons from 3:30-5pm.
-It is resourced with two ex-students, employed as academic tutors, and many generous faculty staff, including a Teacher Librarian to assist with any resourcing needs for assignments.
+The Student Progress Program (SPP) is a College initiative designed to support academic achievement and growth.
+Since its introduction in 2019, there has been a positive student response.
+Continuing this year, the program will be operational every Wednesday and Thursday, in the Learning Commons from 3.30pm – 5.00pm.
+It is resourced with academic tutors and many generous faculty staff, including a teacher-librarian to assist with any resourcing needs for class study and/or assessment.